mreppen/maxercises/README.md

 * `skipnewpage` skips the insertion of a new page when a problem follows a solution.

 ### Environments
 This package provides two environments: `problem` and `solution`.
-These enviroments typeset the problems/exercises and solutions automatically.
+These environments typeset the problems/exercises and solutions automatically.
 Subproblems are typeset with the command `\subproblem` (also in the `solution` environment).
-This works similarly to the enumerate enviroment.
+This works similarly to the enumerate environment.
 To add more general information between two subproblems, the command `\exitsubproblems` can be used.

 Example:
 ```